edgio-docs/edgio-docs/guides/vsf1_instance.md

 ## 3. Install XDN

 - Install XDN packages: `yarn add -D @xdn/cli && yarn add @xdn/core @xdn/prefetch @xdn/devtools`
-- Add `xdn.config.js` file with your origin and images hosts.
+- Create a file called `xdn.config.js` in the root directory of your project and configure your origin and images hosts as backends.
 For example:
 ```js
 module.exports = {
   routes: './xdn/routes.js',